evelinag/blog/source/blog/2014/05-12-analyzing-f-network-on-twitter.md

 ---------------------------------

 For the chapter, I wanted to analyze a network of F# users that are active on Twitter.
+A good starting point is the account of the F# Software Foundation.
-It think it is reasonable to assume that people interested in F# follow the account of F# Software Foundation.
-It definitely doesn't cover the entire group of people interested in F# but it probably includes a significant part of the active community.
+I think we can reasonably assume that followers of this account are generally people interested in F#.
+This group definitely doesn't cover all the Fsharpers on Twitter but it probably includes a significant part of the active community.

 The network that I analyzed is centred around the